pedro-coelho-dr/libreSenses/README.md

 # LibreSenses
 [Prototype](https://libresenses-service-ibu7uv3kqq-rj.a.run.app/)
 ## Introduction
-LibreSenses is a Django web application developed as part of the 'Projects 3' course at Cesar School [Cesar School](https://cesar.school/).
+LibreSenses is a Django web application developed as part of the 'Projects 3' course at [Cesar School](https://cesar.school/).
 This project enhances the Libreflix platform, a peer-to-peer streaming service focused on free streaming of movies.
 LibreSenses aligns with the ethos of free culture and software, embodying the principles of [Libreflix](https://libreflix.org).

 The core functionality of LibreSenses centers around accessible content submission, specifically designed to meet the diverse requirements of viewers, including those with disabilities.
 The application provides a user-friendly interface for submitting and managing films, to enhance accessibility in line with the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) standards.